10 Kitchen Hacks to Save You Time and Money

 Tomatoes stored stem side downFood52

 You probably already know that tomatoes are better stored at room temperature than in the fridge.
-While ripe tomatoes do ok in colder temperatures, storing under ripe tomato in the refrigerator affects the development of the flavor, texture, and coloring.
+While ripe tomatoes do ok in colder temperatures, storing under-ripe tomato in the refrigerator affects the development of the flavor, texture, and coloring.
 Want juicer tomatoes bursting with flavor?
 Store them stem side down at room temperature.

-Storing tomatoes upside can actually keep them fresh for longer.
+Storing tomatoes upside can keep them fresh for longer.
 How?
-It stops excess air and moisture from leaving what's knowns as the scar.
+It stops excess air and moisture from leaving what’s known as the scar.
 The scar is where the tomato was once attached to the vine.
 This easy kitchen hack stops tomatoes from taking on that unwanted mealy texture and helps them stay fresher longer.

 2.)
 Stop Brown Sugar From Hardening